benmangold/benmangold.com/_posts/building-benmangold-dot-com-1.md

 In the past I've built and deployed static websites for projects and to host a simple resume page here at benmangold.com.

-My go-to approach for those sites was a static website written in [React](https://reactjs.org/) with [Gatsby](https://www.gatsbyjs.com/) deployed to a manually-configured, public-facing [S3](https://aws.amazon.com/s3/) Bucket on AWS.
-The domain name bought and DNS managed in AWS [Route53](https://aws.amazon.com/route53/).
+My go-to approach for those sites was a static website written in [React](https://reactjs.org/) with [Gatsby](https://www.gatsbyjs.com/) deployed to a manually-configured, public-facing [S3](https://aws.amazon.com/s3/) Bucket on AWS, the domain name bought and DNS managed in AWS [Route53](https://aws.amazon.com/route53/).

 The most critical downside of my initial approach was a lack of automation.
 Manual configuration and deployment is a long-term untenable tech debt.
 After all, the real work of the project is the _writing_, isn't it?